mrfabixx/Technologie_Radar/README.md

 README

 Application that evaluates tech discussions on positive and negative sentiments.
-The results are then presented by several ways
+The results are then presented by a diagram

 Technologie-Radar